bknaa/ue4-internal-cheat-analysis/README.md

 # ue4-internal-cheat-analysis
 Static malware analysis and architectural breakdown of an obfuscated internal UE4 cheat DLL vs. Riot Vanguard mitigation mechanics.

+Code Distribution & Ethics Disclaimer: To preserve competitive integrity and avoid facilitating cheat development, the full executable binary (.dll), download links, and any reconstructed or decompiled source code are strictly excluded from this repository.
+The assembly snippets and string dumps provided above are limited to structural analysis and architectural signatures, intended solely for defensive research and anti-cheat detection purposes.

 # Technical Analysis Report: Unreal Engine 4 Internal Cheat Artifacts vs. Riot Vanguard

 ## 1. Executive Summary